 Application submission deadlines:

-March 1 (on-line system opens February 1, results are made available in mid-May, the earliest start of the project implementation period is June 1)
+February 1 (on-line system opens January 1, results are made available in mid-April, the earliest start of the project implementation period is May 1)

 June 1 (on-line system opens May 1, results are made available in mid-August, the earliest start of the project implementation period is September 1)

-September 1 (on-line system opens August 1, results are made available in mid-October, the earliest start of the project implementation period is November 1)
+October 1 (on-line system opens September 1, results are made available in mid-November, the earliest start of the project implementation period is January 1)

 Please see the updated Grant Guidelines for further information.
 You can also contact us.
 Consulting project proposals, however, is only possible by appointment and 30 days before given deadline the latest.

 Please consult Questions & Answers commonly asked by grant applicants.